Two-Apes/Simple-Calculator/README.md

 [How To Run]
 1. Download the file (code -> download ZIP)
 2. Extract it
-3. Go to cpp-RandomPasswordGenerator/Debug/
+3. Go to cpp-Calculator/Debug/
-4. Run cpp-RandomPasswordGenerator.exe
+4. Run cpp-Calculator.exe

 [How To Edit]
 1. Download the file (code -> download ZIP)
 2. Extract it
-3. Go to cpp-RandomPasswordGenerator/
+3. Go to cpp-Calculator/
-4. Run cpp-RandomPasswordGenerator.sln (I use Visual Studio 2019)
+4. Run cpp-Calculator.sln (I use Visual Studio 2019)